RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 In context, the avionics package will be used as a major component of a controlled, rocket launch system.
 The effectiveness of the avionics package is measurable by its performance, which is contingent upon the success rate of a favourable launch and flight.
 This is achieved by performing frequent in-flight correction of the gimbal position to ensure high efficiency and furthermore high performance.

-Additionally, the software model of the avionics package will need to be designed in a way where it can be applied by the simulation segment of the larger system.
+Additionally, the software model of the avionics package will need to be designed in a way where it can easily be applied by the simulation segment of the larger system.
 As a result, this will furthermore contribute to improving the performance of the rocket gimbal.

+In terms of the hardware component, it is essential that the avionics package is constructed in a way that is adaptable to changes which can occur at any point in time.
+The manual controls on the rocket should also be easily accessible to the user even after construction is completed.

 **Uses**